isomerpages/govtech-stp/pages/terms-and-conditions.md

 **Those who do not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for fast lane travel.** These include passport holders from countries and regions with which Singapore has visa-free arrangements, as well as diplomatic and official passport holders.
 For more information on visa requirements, please visit [www.ica.gov.sg](https://www.ica.gov.sg/).

-The approved applicant will also have to electronically submit pre-trip health and travel history declarations via the [**SG Arrival Card**](http://www.google.com), before departing for Singapore.
-International visitors can also access the SG Arrival Card on the [**Visit Singapore Travel Guide App**](http://www.google.com).
+The approved applicant will also have to electronically submit pre-trip health and travel history declarations via the [SG Arrival Card](http://www.google.com), before departing for Singapore.
+International visitors can also access the SG Arrival Card on the [Visit Singapore Travel Guide App](http://www.google.com).

 #### **Pre-Departure Measures**